Protoporphyrin IX: Biosynthesis

 The compound is synthesized from acyclic precursors via a mono-pyrrole (porphobilinogen) then a tetrapyrrole (a porphyrinogen, specifically uroporphyrinogen III).
 This precursor is converted to protoporphyrinogen IX, which is oxidized to protoporphyrin IX.
 The last step is mediated by the enzyme protoporphyrinogen oxidase.

 Protoporphyrin IX is an important precursor to biologically essential prosthetic groups such as heme, cytochrome c, and chlorophylls.
 As a result, a number of organisms are able to synthesize this tetrapyrrole from basic precursors such as glycine and succinyl-CoA, or glutamic acid.
 Despite the wide range of organisms that synthesize protoporphyrin IX, the process is largely conserved from bacteria to mammals with a few distinct exceptions in higher plants.

-In the biosynthesis of those molecules, the metal cation is inserted into protoporphyrin IX by enzymes called chelatases.
-For example, ferrochelatase converts the compound into heme B (i.e. Fe-protoporphyrin IX or protoheme IX).
+In the biosynthesis of these molecules, a metal cation is inserted into protoporphyrin IX by enzymes called chelatases.
+For example, ferrochelatase converts it into heme B by insertion of ferrous iron at the centre of the macrocycle.

 In chlorophyll biosynthesis, the enzyme magnesium chelatase converts it into Mg-protoporphyrin IX.

-Described metalloprotoporphyrin IX derivatives
+Metalloprotoporphyrin IX derivatives

 Protoporphyrin IX reacts with iron salts in air to give the complex FeCl(PPIX).
 Heme coordinated with chlorine is known as hemin.
-Many metals other than Fe form Heme-like complexes when coordinated to PPIX.
+Many metals other than Fe form heme-like complexes when coordinated to PPIX.
 Of particular interest are cobalt derivatives because they also function as oxygen carriers.
 Other metalsnickel, tin, chromiumhave been investigated for their therapeutic value.

 Palepron is the disodium salt of protoporphyrin IX.